TAO v5.5.0

 To run a YOLOv3 model in DeepStream, you need a label file and a DeepStream configuration file.
 In addition, you need to compile the TensorRT 7+ Open source software and YOLOv3 bounding box parser for DeepStream.

-A DeepStream sample with documentation on how to run inference using the trained YOLOv3 models from TAO Toolkit is provided on GitHub repo.
+A DeepStream sample with documentation on how to run inference using the trained YOLOv3 models from TAO is provided on GitHub repo.

 Prerequisite for YOLOv3 Model